Legend67/score-alert/README.md

 Python-Based mail notification system for students scoring below average

 Create two mails
 1. Sender and receiver
 2. Enable 2FA on sender mail to generate custom app password

-## Steps to create an app password, you need 2-Step Verification on your Google Account.
+## Steps to create an app password, you need 2-Step Verification on your sender Google Account.

 If you use 2-Step-Verification and get a "password incorrect" error when you sign in, you can try to use an app password.